sritampatnaik/Magic-Portal/README.md

 ### Prerequisites

 - Node.js 18+ installed
-- A webcam (for gesture control)
-- A microphone (for voice control)
+- A microphone (only if you plan to use voice control)

 ### 1. Clone the Repository